Comet Tsuchinshan is Here! How to See the "Comet of the Century"

 Bottom Line: Comet Tsuchinshan should be visible to the naked eye if you know where to look.
 It will most certainly be a photographer’s comet!
 There will certainly be some gorgeous photos of this comet in the news.

-And if bad weather or lack of an oceanic-type Western Horizon keeps us from seeing it at all, just remember that a great comet typically comes along every 15 to 20 years on average.
+And if bad weather keeps you from seeing it at all, just remember that a great comet typically comes along every 15 to 20 years on average.
 Our 21st century is still young.
 There will be others.

 About The Author